levsero/test_embed/doc/chat_api_migration.md

 | bubble.setTitle | As above |
 | bubble.setText | As above |
 | bubble.setColor | As above |
 | getName | Due to low adoption of these APIs in the standalone Chat widget, they will not be migrated over to the new experience.
-If this is blocking a use case for you, please let us know what you are trying to achieve in the comments below. |
+If this is blocking a use case for you, please let us know what you are trying to achieve in the comments below |
 | getEmail | As above |
 | getPhone | As above |
 | setSize | As above |